Margeli/Assignment1/README.md

 - Loading the enemies from Tiled.
 - Loading animations from XML.
-- In-game pause menu with functional buttons (Resume, Restart, Save, Menu & Exit)
+- In-game pause menu with functional buttons (Resume, Restart, Save, Menu & Exit).
+- Sword cursor.

 ## New Features